Cambridge Councilor: ‘Military Weapons Should Not Be Used Against Residents’

 The candidate for Lt.
 Governor wants police to wear cameras, and force departments to release exhaustive audits of their arsenals.

-As militarized vehicles and armored police forces continue to roll through Ferguson, Missouri, in response to protests and riots following the shooting death of an unarmed black teenager named Michael Brown earlier this month, many have wondered why small-town agencies need such heavy artillery, including Cambridge City Councillor Leland Cheung.
+As militarized vehicles and armored police forces continue to roll through Ferguson, Missouri, in response to protests and riots following the shooting death of an unarmed black teenager named Michael Brown earlier this month, many have wondered why small-town agencies need such heavy artillery, including Cambridge City Councilor Leland Cheung.

 “We need to start asking the serious questions over the deployment of military-grade weapons and vehicles against our own residents,” said Cheung, a candidate in the race for Lieutenant Governor.